AdaCore/training_material/courses/spark_essentials/140_state_abstraction/03-additional_states.rst

   - :ada:`N` may have visible state (variables in the public part, abstract states)

-  - :ada:`N` may have hidden state (variables in the private part of body)
+  - :ada:`N` may have hidden state (variables in the private section of body)

   - If :ada:`N` is visible